luis95garay/amazon-langchain-chatbot/README.md

-# Amazon Langchain Chatbot 🦜️🔗
+# No One Langchain Chatbot 🦜️🔗

-Amazon Langchain Chatbot is a chatbot implementation designed for answering questions related to the [LangChain documentation](https://langchain.readthedocs.io/en/latest/) and the OpenAI API.
-This chatbot is ingested with Amazon SageMaker documentation in Markdown format.
+No One Chatbot is a chatbot prototype designed for question-answering with custom information.
+It works as an API service for creating custom vector stores and answering questions.
+The architecture follows a microservices design.

-## Functionalities ✅
+## Features ✅

-### 1. Virtual Assistant API
+### 1. Chatbot Service

-- Provides a Python-based API for virtual assistant question-answering using FastAPI.
+- **Python-based API**: Provides a Python-based API for virtual assistant question-answering using FastAPI.
-- It is currenly answering including sources of information.
-There is exploration code with conversationalretrieval, multirouterchain, pandas agent.
+- **Question Answering (POST Endpoint)**: Utilizes a chain for question and answer.
+- **Streaming Response Question Answering (POST Endpoint)**: Uses a chain for streaming answers.
+- **RetrievalQAWithSourcesChain**: Currently, it utilizes RetrievalQAWithSourcesChain without memory as the QA chain.
+This is valuable when users need links to seek more information.
+There's ongoing exploration with ConversationalRetrievalChain, QARetrievalChain agents, and memory usage.

-### 2. Data Processing and Vectorstore Generation API
+### 2. Data Processing Service

-- Offers an API for data processing and the generation of vector stores.
+- **Python-based API**: Offers an API for data processing and the generation of vector stores using FastAPI.
-- Supports the creation of vector stores from various sources including PDFs, DOCX files, plain text, and Markdown.
+- **Vector Store Creation**: Supports the creation of vector stores from various sources, including:
-- Allows processing of individual files or entire folders.
-- Access the API docs by opening [localhost:9003/docs](http://localhost:9003/docs) in your web browser.
+  - **Online (POST Endpoint)**: Web sources
+  - **Unstructured Files (POST Endpoint)**: PDFs, DOCX files, and plain text.
+  - **Structured Files (POST Endpoint)**: xlsx and csv.
+This is primarily for text-based question-answering, not statistical analysis.
+- **Consolidation of Vector Stores (POST Endpoint)**: Supports the consolidation of vector stores.
+- **Status of the source processing (GET Endpoint)**: for asking the status of the process if necesary

+### 3. Redis

+- **In-memory data store**: For handling processing keys

+### 4. Frontend

+- **Chatbot**: example of Chatbot Service Streaming Response usage.

 ## Running the Containers ✅